 Where to Eat

 Unfortunately, most of the restaurants I had on my list were still closed for the winter season.
 If you want Italian, the place to go is D’Angelo Mykonos, located right in Mykonos town.
 We had a wonderful experience at Raya Restaurant for dinner, a Mediterranean seafood restaurant.
-Other great restaurants in Mykonos town include Captain’s, M-Eating, and Caesar’s.
+Other great restaurants in Mykonos town include Captain’s, and M-Eating.

 Blue Myth Restaurant and Avli Tou Thodori are highly-rated restaurants located in Platys Gialos which is a small, beachfront town on the southern part of the island.